AdaCore/ada-spark-rfcs/considered/rfc-generalized-finalization.md

   track of these objects, untrack them upon explicit deallocation, etc., which obviously induces a significant overhead at runtime.

-* The other is guarantees with regard to Bounded (Run-Time) Errors (see RM 7.6.1), or in other words, what happens in the case an exception is raised during finalization.
+* Other guarantees with regard to Bounded (Run-Time) Errors (see RM 7.6.1), or in other words, what happens in the case an exception is raised during finalization.